2014 Diversity Summit (UW Tacoma)

 February 28, 2014 8:00 a.m. – 3 p.m.

 Visit website for more details and registration

-ITPP is a collaboration between the CTL and Memory War Theater, a Seattle-based theater company devoted to personal and community transformation through performing arts, partnerships, and education.
-Co-directors of ITPP: Theresa Ronquillo (Instructional Consultant, CTL) and Tikka Sears (Artistic Director, Memory War Theater).
+ITPP is a collaboration between the Center for Teaching and Learning and Memory War Theater, a Seattle-based theater company devoted to personal and community transformation through performing arts, partnerships and education.

 For more information about ITPP, email email@example.com.